rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 `package.json` is a file created by npm with some configurations, including the packages which we installed before using the command `npm init -y`.

-After the installations, I will open the project folder named Register in VSCode and verify the file package.json.
+After the installation, I will open the project folder named `Register` in VSCode and verify the `package.json` file.
 Let's take a look at the dependencies in the file:

 ![package.json](/assets/img/tutorials/create-a-token/image-11.png)